tonethar/IGME-230-GDD-Spring-2018/weekly/Week-04A-notes.md

 ## Project 1 - See dropbox for due date.
 - [Project 1](../projects/project1.md)
-    - the first deliverable is your *content*, which is posted to github
+    - the first deliverable is your *content*, which will posted to your github account
 - [Markdown Example File](../projects/_supporting-files/steam-invaders-demo.md.zip)

 <hr><hr>